gitpan/pgrep/README.txt

 Example: find . -type f -print | pgrep <perlregexp> - | more

+BEWARE (counter-intuitive!) that the dash "-" filename is absolutely essential whenever you are filtering the output of some program:

+Example: <someprogram> | pgrep -<options> <perlregexp> - | more

+Mnemonic: Each pipe "|" (before) needs its junction "-" (behind)!

-The tool prints a usage if called without any parameters at all.
+The tool prints a help text if called without parameters or with invalid options.

 For more information on "grep", see also its corresponding manual pages ("man grep", "man egrep") on your (UNIX) system.